dtkrizak/project-6-expresso/README.md

 # capstone-project-2-expresso

-This project focused on building a back-end CRUD API.
+This project focused on building a back-end CRUD API using Express and SQLite.
 The requirements for the project are listed below focusing on four different tables for menus, menu items, employees and employee timesheets.

 ## Project Overview